alanClarke-solo/h2/src/main/Readme.md

     - A separate index table maps parameter patterns to unique_string_id to enable fast reverse lookups by hierarchical parameters.
     - Serialization
         - Values stored as binary (BLOB), typically using Kryo with a per-thread serializer (ThreadLocal) for speed.
-        - Parameters serialized (e.g., JSON) and also expanded into normalized pattern strings for indexing.
+        - Parameters are serialized (e.g., JSON) and also expanded into normalized pattern strings for indexing.
     - Put
         - Upserts into the cache table (MERGE).
-        - Computes expires_at from TTL.
+        - Compute expires_at from TTL.
         - Regenerates parameter pattern rows to reflect current parameters.
     - Get
         - By unique_string_id (derived from stringKey + optional longKey).